 The process was easy but I procrastinated with typing out my profile and essay quite a bit so it made me leaving take longer.

 How long did it take to get a family?

-The family found me on the Tuesday, we skyped on the Thursday and by the Sunday we had made plans for me to move a month later
+The family found me on Tuesday, we skyped on Thursday and by the Sunday we had made plans for me to move a month later

 What did you learn at orientation?

-I got first aid certified and learnt a lot about the do’s and don’ts regarding America.
+I got first aid certified and learned a lot about the dos and don’ts regarding America.
 I definitely think orientation is worth it.
 I was 18 years old when I went and orientation helped me to be kind of prepared for when I went to the family.
 I would’ve been absolutely clueless otherwise.